rustwasm/wasm-bindgen/guide/src/contributing/design/js-objects-in-rust.md

 this there's a second half of management of JS objects, naturally corresponding to the other side of the JS `heap` array.

-JS Objects passed to wasm that are not references are assumed to have a dynamic lifetime inside of the wasm module.
+JS Objects passed to Wasm that are not references are assumed to have a dynamic lifetime inside of the Wasm module.
 As a result the strict push/pop of the stack won't work and we need more permanent storage for the JS objects.
 To cope with this we build our own "slab allocator" of sorts.